musana/fuzzuli/index.md

 It is not possible to find these files in the traditional wordlist approach.

 # How to works
-When naming these files, the domain name is taken as a reference.
-I've encountered scenarios when naming these files where the dots in the domain are deleted, vowels letters are deleted, or the domain name is used as is.
-I took this into account when developing this tool. therefore, when creating a domain-based wordlist, I took the variants without dots, without vowels, periods and without vowels.
-After that the domain passes from the following function after removing dots, vowel letter, dot and vowel letter. reverse domain name and mix subdomain also pass from the following function.
+When naming these files, the domain name is often taken as a reference.
+I've encountered scenarios when naming these files where the dots in the domain are deleted, vowel letters are deleted, or the domain name is used as is.
+I took this into account when developing this tool.
+Therefore, when creating a domain-based word list, I took the variants without dots, without vowels, both without dots and without vowels.
+Then the domain passes from the following function after removing dots, vowel letters both dot and vowel letter.

+It goes through the below function after "domain" is reversed in **reverse method**.

+**mixed method** changes position of each subdomain.
+Then results goes through the below function.

 Mathematical equation is like this.

 ![](img/regular.png)

+**shuffle method** just shuffle subdomains and removes dots, vowel letters both dots and vowel letters.
+It does not itarate over each char in domain string.

 **fuzzuli** consists of two main parts.
-One of them dynamically creates a wordlist.
+One of them creates a wordlist dynamically.
 The other sends the HTTP request and checks the response for backup/sensitive file.

-The "shuffle" method just shuffle subdomains and removes dots, vowels letter and both of two.
-It does not itarate over each char in string.

 Flow chart of **fuzzuli** is the following.